Martin Moszkowicz

 Martin Moszkowicz (born 25 April 1958) is a German film producer.
-He is the chairman of the executive board at Constantin Film.
+He was the chairman of the executive board at Constantin Film.
+At his own request, his contract as a chairman ended on February 29, 2024, and he continues to work as a producer from March 1, 2024.

 On 6 March 2019, he was appointed honorary professor at University of Television and Film Munich.

 In Las Vegas, April 25, 2022, Moszkowicz received CinemaCon “Career Achievement in Film Award” for his work and continuing success at the global box office.

+Martin Moszkowicz has been awarded Variety's Billion Dollar Producer Award and Variety's Achievement in International Film.

+In recognition of his achievements, Moszkowicz was honored with the Carl Laemmle Producer Award on May 16, 2024, from the Alliance of German Producers — Film & Television and the city of Laupheim, Germany.

+On December 18th 2024 Martin Moszkowicz was included for the eight consecutive year in the Variety500 an index of the 500 most influential business leaders shaping the global media industry.